Mask of Tutankhamun

-The mask of Tutankhamun is a gold funerary mask of the 18th-dynasty ancient Egyptian pharaoh Tutankhamun (reigned 1334–1325 BC).
-After being buried for over 3,000 years, it was excavated by Howard Carter in 1925 from tomb KV62 in the Valley of the Kings and is now in the Egyptian Museum in Cairo.
-The death mask is one of the best-known works of art in the world and a prominent symbol of ancient Egypt.
+The mask of Tutankhamun is a gold funerary mask that belonged to Tutankhamun, who reigned over the New Kingdom of Egypt from 1332 BC to 1323 BC, during the Eighteenth Dynasty.
+After being buried with Tutankhamun's mummy for over 3,000 years, it was found in 1925 following the discovery of Tutankhamun's tomb three years earlier by the British archaeologist Howard Carter at the Valley of the Kings.
+It is on public display at the Grand Egyptian Museum in Cairo.

-Bearing the likeness of Osiris, Egyptian god of the afterlife, it is 54 cm tall, weighs over 10 kg or 321.5 troy ounces, and is decorated with semi-precious stones.
-An ancient spell from the Book of the Dead is inscribed in hieroglyphs on the mask's shoulders.
-The mask had to be restored in 2015 after its 2.5 kg plaited beard fell off and was hastily glued back on by museum workers.
+Bearing the likeness of Tutankhamun in the form of Osiris, the Egyptian god of the afterlife, the mask is 54 cm tall, weighs over 10 kg or 321.5 troy ounces, and is decorated with semi-precious stones.
+A spell from the Book of the Dead is inscribed in Egyptian hieroglyphs on its shoulders.
+In 2015, it was restored after its 2.5 kg plaited beard fell off and was hastily glued back on by museum workers.

-According to the Egyptologist Nicholas Reeves, the mask is "not only the quintessential image from Tutankhamun's tomb, it is perhaps the best-known object from ancient Egypt itself."
-Since 2001, some Egyptologists have suggested that it may originally have been intended for Queen Neferneferuaten.
+According to the British Egyptologist and archaeologist Nicholas Reeves, the mask is "not only the quintessential image from Tutankhamun's tomb, it is perhaps the best-known object from ancient Egypt itself."
+Since 2001, some Egyptologists have suggested that it may originally have been intended for Neferneferuaten, a female pharaoh who reigned near the end of the Amarna Period.

 Discovery

 Tutankhamun's burial chamber was found at the Theban Necropolis in the Valley of the Kings in 1922 and opened in 1923.
 It would be another two years before the excavation team, led by the English archaeologist Howard Carter, was able to open the heavy sarcophagus containing Tutankhamun's mummy.
 On 28 October 1925, they opened the innermost of three coffins to reveal the gold mask, seen for the first time in approximately 3,250 years.
 Carter wrote in his diary:

 The pins removed, the lid was raised.
 The penultimate scene was disclosed – a very neatly wrapped mummy of the young king, with golden mask of sad but tranquil expression, symbolizing Osiris … the mask bears that god's attributes, but the likeness is that of Tut.Ankh.Amen – placid and beautiful, with the same features as we find upon his statues and coffins.
 The mask has fallen slightly back, thus its gaze is straight up to the heavens.

-In December 1925, the mask was removed from the tomb, placed up in a crate and transported 635 km to the Egyptian Museum in Cairo, where it remains on public display.
+In December 1925 the mask was removed from the tomb and transported 635 km to the Egyptian Museum in Cairo.